 The building and property within Spring & Garland appear to be in satisfactory condition for their age, original construction type, and historical funding trends in public housing.
-The development exists on two parcels and fronts two parallel streets.
-The development has three distinct modules, two on Spring and one on Garland.
+The

 Buildings are two story wood frame construction with gable roofs.
 Foundations are slab on grade.
 The buildings function as two separate developments; the buildings on Spring and the buildings on Garland.
 Two on-site parking lots exist for all units.
 The site plan creates some space between the buildings that is functional and manageable, and other space interior for management and use by residents.